 The agency and the lottery operator, who is primarily responsible for retailer recruitment efforts, implement a strategy of encouraging non-lottery retailers to pilot lottery sales at a small number of their locations.
-This has created the opportunity for some chains in non-traditional trade styles to explore trial sales of the product to see the benefits and convenience of offering lottery to their customers without having to make a full chain commitment.
-Some recent pilot sales programs have led to expansion to new chain locations.
+This has created the opportunity for some chains in non-traditional trade styles to see the benefits and convenience of offering lottery to their customers without having to make a full chain commitment.
+Some pilot sales programs have led to expansion to new chain locations.
 These pilot efforts continue and discussions are ongoing with other businesses previously hesitant to embrace the lottery category.